-Columbus City Schools is required to identify a single point of contact for youth in the foster care system and the juvenile justice system.
-This person will be responsible for communicating with the respective agencies regarding student placement, records, transition planning and coordinating with local and state agencies within Ohio regarding the educational needs of the student.
+Columbus City Schools is required to identify a single point of contact for youth experiencing homelessness, involved in the foster care system, or the juvenile justice system.
+Each point of contact will be responsible for communicating with respective school personnel and agencies regarding student placement, records, transition planning, coordinating with local and state agencies, and other advocacy work related to the educational needs of the student to assure their success.